yvespy/py-aquapark/README.md

    - `max_amount` - max integer accessible value of the visitor's parameter

 Create `__get__()`, `__set__()` and `__set_name__()` methods.
-`__set__()` method has logic to validate that value is between `min_amount` and `max_amount` and will be used in Validator classes.
-Do not forget to check type of value before set it.
-You can rise TypeError or ValueError during validation.
-Message can be skipped for `raise`s.
+The `__set__()` method needs to have a logic to validate that the value is between `min_amount` and `max_amount` and will be used in Validator classes.
+Do not forget to check the type of value before setting it.
+You can raise TypeError or ValueError during validation.
+Error messages can be skipped.

 #### 2. `Visitor` class that is responsible for the user's personal data